GhastlyGhast/PathfindingL3/README.md

 # Usage

+There are two ways to use this project, either directly from the CLI or by importing it into a julia REPL

+## CLI

 There are two executable scripts in the src/ folder :
 + src/main.jl that one lets you choose an algorithm, a map and the starting and ending points and gives you a graphical result by either displaying a picture in a separate window or printing the result on the standard output.
 It also gives you some statistics about the execution
 + src/scen.jl that lets you run both of the algorithms on a series of instances given in a .scen file, it will assume that the map referenced in the scenario file is placed inside a folder names maps/